Eddevinc/AVD-STU-DEMO/AVD_DEMO.md

 In this demo, we will access the Desktop and RemoteApps assigned to an end user using a browser.

->**Talk through tip:**
+**Talk through tip:**
->
->   **Mention to the audience:**
+   **Mention to the audience:**
->
->     - The user is signing in for the first time.
+   - The user is signing in for the first time.
->     - All the user’s starting with ‘E’ in their first name belongs to East US region.
+   - All the user’s starting with ‘E’ in their first name belongs to East US region.
->     - All the user’s starting with ‘C’ in their first name belongs to Central US region.
+   - All the user’s starting with ‘C’ in their first name belongs to Central US region.

 1. Open the URL `https://aka.ms/wvdarmweb` for Remote Desktop Web Client in a new browser tab on the JumpVM or your computer.